dipscope/TypeManager.TS/README.md

 user instanceof User; // True.
 ```

 Calling serialize creates a plain object and deserialize creates an instance of `User` class.
 During deserialize you can provide any object.
-It's not nesassary that object was produced by type manager.
+It's not nesassary that object was produced by `TypeManager`.
 If object is an `Array` you will get array of types in return.
 Objects are parsed based on general type configuration defined by developer.
 It is also possible to stringify and parse JSON.

 ```typescript
 import { TypeManager } from '@dipscope/type-manager';